 - During classes or work for credit outside of the Law School

 - While performing paid or unpaid work for a law firm, government office, judge, or other organization

-- Technology violations: Using digital, wireless, or wearable technology to cheat or gain an unfair advantage; cheating or academic misconduct in virtual classrooms or distance-learning courses.
+- Technology violations: It's considered misconduct to use digital, wireless, or wearable technology to cheat or gain an unfair advantage.
+Cheating or academic misconduct in virtual classrooms or distance-learning courses is also prohibited.

 How UVA Law Handles Student Misconduct

 According to Section VII of the University of Virginia’s School of Law, faculty have the right to apply sanctions when they find a student in violation of the misconduct policies.
 Faculty members may also refer the offense to the Academic and Professional Standards Committee (also known as the Student Conduct Committee), which includes the vice dean of the Law School as well as faculty members appointed by the dean.

 If you're accused of violating UVA Law's academic conduct policy, you will receive notice.
 You'll also be able to present your case to the Student Conduct Committee at a hearing.
 Both you and the Committee can bring evidence to the hearing, and students may also bring an advisor or attorney.

 At the hearing, the Student Conduct Committee makes a determination and either imposes sanctions or clears the allegations against you.

 It's important to note that the UVA Law students must adhere to the policies of the law school in addition to the University's Standards of Conduct.
 If you're a law student accused of academic misconduct, you will face the Law School's disciplinary process as well as the process with the University of Virginia's Judiciary Committee.

 UVA Law, like most institutions of higher education, keeps information about student discipline confidential.
 However, law graduates seeking admission to the bar generally must waive their right to confidentiality in past disciplinary matters.
 Such records factor into a state bar character and fitness evaluation, so the Law School will share disciplinary records with the bar if asked.